ifthenpay/magento2/readme.md

 **Pix** is an instant payment solution widely used in the Brazilian financial market.
 It enables quick and secure transactions for purchases, using details such as CPF, email, and phone number to complete the payment.

+**Ifthenpay Gateway** is a payment gateway page that provides all the payment methods above in one place.
+This extension uses ifthenpay, one of the various gateways available in Portugal.

 **Contract with Ifthenpay is required.**

 See more at [Ifthenpay](https://ifthenpay.com).